avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Initialize Project
 =====================

-Here functions to initialize a project, create the required directory structure and delete specified files or directories.
-Details on these functions can be found in:
+:py:mod:`in3Utils.InitializeProject` provides functions to initialize a project, create the required directory structure and delete specified files or directories.

-:py:mod:`in3Utils.InitializeProject`

 The main function *initializeFolderStruct*, creates the folder structure required to perform avalanche simulations:
 ::